96boards/website/_posts/2019/10/2019-10-28-RB3-Robotic-Arm.md

 **Image Recognition:**
 - Once the arm gets the object that the user wanted to pickup, it's next job is to find the object in it's field of view.
-- The Robotic Arm has a front mounted camera on it's grabber.
+- The Robotic Arm has a front mounted camera on its grabber.
 It uses OpenCV to first detect its color using separating the HSV color space based on pre-defined values.
 - Once it has different blobs of the requested color, it uses edge detection to detect the shape.
 - The RB3 can do this at about 15-20 FPS.

 **Picking up the object**
-- Once the Robotic Arm has detected the object requested by the user, it how has the job to grab and pick up the object.
+- Once the Robotic Arm has detected the object requested by the user, it now has the job to grab and pick up the object.
 - The Robotic arm is made up of 6 simple Servos that have a range of 160 degrees of motion, these servos are controlled by pwm signals with 0% being 0 degree and 100% being 160 degrees.
 - The PWM signals are generated with a PCA9586 IC that generates PWM signals over 16 channels and it is connected to the RB3 over i2c.
 So the RB3 has direct control of the servos over i2c.
 - The Robotic Arm first makes sure that the object is near the center of the grabber, it does by moving the arm in the X and Y axis till the object is correctly centred.